 Retired firefighter members

-As a retired member receiving your pension, you’ll know it’s a valuable source of income.
+As a retired member receiving your pension, you'll know it is a valuable source of income in your retirement.
 This part of the website is for people who are in receipt of a Firefighters pension.

 When is my pension paid?

 Pensions are paid on the 29th of every month, unless that falls on a bank holiday or weekend when it will be paid on the previous working day closest to the 29th.